chesslablab/chess-data/README.md

 	<img src="https://github.com/programarivm/pgn-chess/blob/master/resources/chess-move.jpg" />
 </p>

 PGN Chess is a chess board representation to play and validate PGN games (player vs player).
 It also provides with a PHP CLI command to seed a database with PGN games.

-> Learn how this can work by looking at [PGN Chess Server](https://github.com/programarivm/pgn-chess-server), which is a WebSocket server listening to chess commands.
+See it in action at [PGN Chess Server](https://github.com/programarivm/pgn-chess-server), which is a WebSocket server listening to chess commands.

 ### Install